 A User Account that Reaches a 95% Debt Level Can Be Liquidated for an Immediate Profit

-If the value of the depositing user’s debt exceeds 95% of their total deposit value, the Pegs Module allows any user on the stablecoin network to initiate a liquidation process that provides an immediate profit.
+If the value of the depositing user’s debt exceeds 95% of their total deposit value, the Pegs Contract allows any user on the stablecoin network to initiate a liquidation process that provides an immediate profit.
 This process works similarly to ordinary liquidation processes that occur with margin trading.

 This provides the liquidating user with an immediate return of up to 5 percent.